ruiwu1990/fire_education/README.md

 # prms-fire-scenarios

-In keeping with our aim of serving specific hydrologists' needs while building or demonstrating core cyberinfrastructure (CI), we are building this tool
+In keeping with our aim of serving specific hydrologists' needs while building or demonstrating core cyberinfrastructure (CI), this tool uses Virtual Watershed technology to provide a tool for hydrologists wanting to investigate the effects of fire on the outputs of PRMS models.

 # Prototype Goals and Milestones (as of 2/25)